christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 **Part 2: The Asii Foundation & Satrapy System**

 2: The Asii Foundation (c.
 4500 BCE – 2000 BCE)\
+2.1 The Asii Global Lexicon (Proving their Reach)\
+2.2 The Branches of the Dragon Empire\
-2.1 The Asii Core (Pontic-Caspian Steppe)\
+2.3 The Asii Core (Pontic-Caspian Steppe)\
+2.4 The Yuezhi / Tocharians (Central Asia/China)\
-2.2 The Hyksos (Egypt)\
+2.5 The Hyksos (Egypt)\
-2.3 The Assyrian/Mitanni Kingdom (Syria/Mesopotamia)\
+2.6 The Assyrian/Mitanni Kingdom (Syria/Mesopotamia)\
-2.4 The Kassite Dynasty (Babylon)\
+2.7 The Kassite Dynasty (Babylon)\
-2.5 Aššuwa (Anatolia/Western Asia Minor)\
+2.8 Aššuwa (Anatolia/Western Asia Minor)\
-2.6 Sargon of Akkad (Mesopotamia)\
+2.9 Akkadian Empire (Mesopotamia)\
-2.7 Vedic India (Indus Valley)\
+2.10 Vedic India (Indus Valley)\
-2.8 The Roxolani / Alans (Eastern Europe)\
+2.11 The Roxolani / Alans (Eastern Europe)\
+2.12 Lazyges (Central Europe)\
+2.13 Gaul (Central Europe)\
-2.9 Tochari (Bactria)\
+2.14 Tochari (Bactria)\
-2.10 Scandinavia (The Aesir)\
-2.11 Ateas the Scythian (Macedon/Thrace)\
-2.12 The Asii Global Lexicon (Proving their Reach)\
+2.15 The Aesir (Scandinavia)\
+2.16 Ateas/Argeads (Macedon/Thrace)\
 3: Timeline: The Proto-Indo-European (Aryan) Hegemony\
 4: Key Historical Figures & Their Aliases\
 4.1 The Primordial Patriarch: Ateas the Scythian (c.
 429 BC – 339 BC)\
 4.2 Later Dragon Bloodline Descendants\
-5: The Asii Satrapies: A Comprehensive Directory\
-6: The Dragon Cult\
+5: The Dragon Cult\
-6.1 The Swastika
+5.1 The Swastika

 **Part 3: The Alexandrian Synthesis**

-7: The Alexandrian School\
+6: The Alexandrian School\
-7.1 Serapis Cult\
+6.1 Serapis Cult\
-7.2 Religion as an Operating System for the Ancient World\
+6.2 Religion as an Operating System for the Ancient World\
-7.3 Judaism\
+6.3 Judaism\
-7.4 Location of Ancient Jerusalem (Hiero-Solyma)\
+6.4 Location of Ancient Jerusalem (Hiero-Solyma)\
-7.5 Modern Jews
+6.5 Modern Jews

 **Part 4: The Bosphoran Connection**

-8: Rome On the Bosphorus River\
+7: Rome On the Bosphorus River\
-9: The Imperial Avatar System: Numismatic Proof and Aliases\
+8: The Imperial Avatar System: Numismatic Proof and Aliases\
-10: Name and Title Meanings\
+9: Roman Name and Title Decodings\
-10.1: The Name Jesus Christ\
+9.1: The Name Jesus Christ\
-11: Julius Caesar aka Asander, King of Bosphorus aka Mithridates Chrestus\
+10: Julius Caesar aka Asander, King of Bosphorus aka Mithridates Chrestus\
-11.1 Julius Caesar was a Title\
+10.1 Julius Caesar was a Title\
-11.2 Julius Caesar aka Asander's Suspected Aliases\
+10.2 Julius Caesar aka Asander's Suspected Aliases\
-12: Cleopatra VII aka Dynamis Ourania aka Pythodorida Philometor\
+11: Cleopatra VII aka Dynamis Ourania aka Pythodorida Philometor\
-13: Dragon Bloodline Descendants\
+12: Dragon Bloodline Descendants\
-13.1 Ptolemy XII Auletes aka Mark Antony aka Mithridates VI Eupator\
+12.1 Ptolemy XII Auletes aka Mark Antony aka Mithridates VI Eupator\
-13.2 Ptolemy XIII Theos Philopator aka Gaius Octavius (Emperor Augustus) aka Rhoemetalces I\
+12.2 Ptolemy XIII Theos Philopator aka Gaius Octavius (Emperor Augustus) aka Rhoemetalces I\
-13.3 Ptolemy XIV Philopator aka Amyntas Nikator aka Amyntas, King of Galatia\
+12.3 Ptolemy XIV Philopator aka Amyntas Nikator aka Amyntas, King of Galatia\
-13.4 Was Amyntas Nikator aka Amyntas, King of Galatia the Living Esus?\
+12.4 Was Amyntas Nikator aka Amyntas, King of Galatia the Living Esus?\
-13.5 Alexander, son of King Herod aka Alexander Helios aka Juba II\
+12.5 Alexander, son of King Herod aka Alexander Helios aka Juba II\
-13.6 The Successor Generations\
+12.6 The Successor Generations\
-13.7 Izates II, King of Adiabene\
+12.7 Izates II, King of Adiabene\
-13.8 Tiberius Julius Sauromates II\
+12.8 Tiberius Julius Sauromates II\
-13.9 Simon Bar Kokhba
+12.9 Simon Bar Kokhba

 **Part 5: The Flavian Dynasty and the Creation of Christianity**

-14: The Flavian Dynasty
+13: The Flavian Dynasty

 **Part 6: The Demographic Erasure of the Scythian-Aryan Hegemony**

-15: Plagues and Biological Warfare\
+14: Plagues and Biological Warfare\
-16: The Flavians (c.
+15: The Flavians (c.
 50 BCE – 300 CE)\
-17: China: The Han Synthesis and the Tartarian Genocide\
+16: China: The Han Synthesis and the Tartarian Genocide\
-18: Ancient India: The Mauryan Mirage\
+17: Ancient India: The Mauryan Mirage\
-19: The Middle East and North Africa: Invasions and Slave Colonization (250 - 650 CE)\
+18: The Middle East and North Africa: Invasions and Slave Colonization (250 - 650 CE)\
-20: Where Did The Scythian Aryans Go?
+19: Where Did The Scythian Aryans Go?
 The Refugia

 **Part 7: Rewriting History**

-21: Rewriting History\
+20: Rewriting History\
-22: Inventing Ancient Greece\
+21: Inventing Ancient Greece\
-23: The 'Achaemenid' Empire is the Parthian Empire\
+22: The 'Achaemenid' Empire is the Parthian Empire\
-24: Fabricating 'Ancient' Egypt\
+23: Fabricating 'Ancient' Egypt\
-25: Rome: The Phantom Empire on the Tiber\
+24: Rome: The Phantom Empire on the Tiber\
-26: The Renaissance Forgery (14th–16th centuries CE)\
+25: The Renaissance Forgery (14th–16th centuries CE)\
-27: The Jesuit Operation (16th-18th c.)
+26: The Jesuit Operation (16th-18th c.)

 **Part 8: Sects of the Imperial Cult**

-28: Identifying the Flavian Scribes\
+27: Identifying the Flavian Scribes\
-28.1 Christianity\
+27.1 Christianity\
-28.2 The Cult of Antinous\
+27.2 The Cult of Antinous\
-28.3 Islam
+27.3 Islam

 **Conclusion**